thinktecture/relayserver/docs/development-getting-started.md

 The relay server environment consists of several parts.

 - Configuration database
-  The current implementation supports PostgreSQL as a database.
-Microsoft SQL Server support is on the roadmap.
+  The current implementation supports PostgreSQL and Microsoft SQL Server.
+The development environment is built for PostgreSQL only.

    - Only needs to be accessible from specifically listed components.
    - The PostgreSQL database server can be accessed through its default port (5432) on localhost.

 - Message queue
   Currently only RabbitMQ is supported.
-The dev environment launches 2 Rabbit nodes in a cluster configuration.
+The development environment launches 2 Rabbit nodes in a cluster configuration.

    - Only needs to be accessible from specifically listed components.
    - Node 1 management UI can be accessed at http://localhost:15672/, login with guest/guest.